leanprover/theorem_proving_in_lean4/inductive_types.rst

     | mk : α → list tree → tree
     -- END

 This is known as a *nested* inductive type.
-It falls outside the strict specification of an inductive type given in the last section because ``tree`` does not occur strictly positively among the arugments to make, but, rather, nested inside the ``list`` type constructor.
+It falls outside the strict specification of an inductive type given in the last section because ``tree`` does not occur strictly positively among the arguments to ``mk``, but, rather, nested inside the ``list`` type constructor.
 Under the hood, Lean compiles this down to the mutual inductive type described above, which, in turn, is compiled down to an ordinary inductive type.
 Lean then automatically builds the isomorphism between ``list_tree α`` and ``list (tree  α)``, and defines the constructors for ``tree`` in terms of the isomorphism.

 The types of the constructors for mutual and nested inductive types can be read off from the definitions.
 Defining functions *from* such types is more complicated, because these also have to be compiled down to more basic operations, making use of the primitive recursors that are associated to the inductive types that are declared under the hood.
 Lean does its best to hide the details from users, allowing them to use the equation compiler, described in the next section, to define such functions in natural ways.